ParthGandhiNUS/tp/docs/DeveloperGuide.md

    Should be redirected to the main commands menu.

 3. Ingesting a full list of Students using a Text File (without using file extension)
    1. Prerequisites: Have at least one text file in the inputFolder in Data.
-The text file present (eg. **File.txt**) is properly formatted according to the requirements stated in the User Guide and is present in the inputFolder.
+The text file present (e.g. **File.txt**) is properly formatted according to the requirements stated in the User Guide and is present in the inputFolder.
    2. Test case: `Process`, enter, **`File`**
    Expected: `Fetching the data from File.txt.` will be displayed.
 Can use the `list`, ` `, ` `, `1` to ensure that all the students in the file are added.

 4. Ingesting a full list of Students using a Text File (using file extension)
    1. Prerequisites: Have at least one text file in the inputFolder in Data.
-The text file present (eg. **File.txt**) is properly formatted according to the requirements stated in the User Guide and is present in the inputFolder.
+The text file present (e.g. **File.txt**) is properly formatted according to the requirements stated in the User Guide and is present in the inputFolder.
    2. Test case: `Process`, enter, **`File.txt`**
    Expected: `Fetching the data from File.txt.` will be displayed.
 Can use the `list`, ` `, ` `, `1` to ensure that all the students in the file are added.